norairlabs/docs-norairlabs-com/docs/sdk/protocol/terminlogy-and-definitions.md

 The J-Port serves as an interface to an internally managed joystick as part of the OBCS, supporting 200 joystick buttons and nine axes.
-It has its own processor for fast performance and includes a highly efficient button management engine that allows, among other functions, the control of button behavior, manipulation, or retrieval of its logical state.
+It has its own processor for fast performance and includes a highly efficient button management engine that allows, among other functions, the control of button behavior, manipulation or retrieval of their logical states.
 As an OBCS component, the J-Port is accessed through the OBCS.
 Therefore, even if no peripheral is attached to the OBCS, one can interact with the J-Port independently.
 When the terms "J-Port" or "Joystick" are used, they may be perceived as the same entity since they are part of the same hardware.
-Similarly to peripherals, the J-Port is accessible through the same messaging system to perform actions, configurations, or report useful data.
+Similarly to peripherals, the J-Port is accessible through the same messaging system to perform actions, configurations or report useful data.
 It is a quick and versatile system with an easy interface.
 Additionally, the J-Port has an enumeration process used for J-Port dedicated peripherals like the Servo Controlled Throttle.
 This procedure is similar, if not identical, to that of the OBCS.